rebelsky/sams-assorted-musings-reflections/adrienne-squier.md

 Perhaps most importantly, she was willing to wear a LOLcat mask for [Narren Brown](narren-brown.html)'s farewell party.
-Plus, with Narren gone, she's one of the few people who can keep a certain inhabitant of Forum Dungeon under control.
+Plus, with Narren gone, she's one of the few people who can keep a certain denizen of Forum Dungeon under control.

 Follow Adrienne on Twitter at